 Birch is one of the easiest trees to identify, and the papery bark gives it away in any season.
 Birch bark is antibacterial, and it was used to create storage containers that helped keep food from spoiling.
-The inner bark of the birch tree can also be made into a nutritious flour.
+The inner bark has been harvested for centuries by the native peoples in Nothern Europe, and it’s ground into a tasty birch bark flour.

 We tap birch trees in the late spring after the maple sap stops running.
 Birch sap has medicinal properties, and it’s still used medicinally in Eastern Europe.

 The book Backyard Medicine discusses the benefits of birch sap, noting that “Birch sap, birch water, or blood, had a folk reputation for breaking kidney or bladder stone and treating skin conditions and rheumatic diseases.
 It can be drunk in spring as a refreshing and cleansing tonic, clearing the sluggishness of winter from the system.
 The fermented sap also makes birch wine and country beers and spirits.”

 Its also been used to treat gout, kidney stones and scurvy, and is also promoted as a nutritional supplement for newborns and young children.